NaziaSiddique/milestoneV2/README.md

 •	Guide them to the right service needed for their business needs

-•	Clear guidelines on the cost of the services they require

 •	 Help potential clients to understand why they need an accountant and encourage them to get in touch via the Contact Us form